A few observations while marveling at the fact that a "Random Thursday" post is actually getting posted on a Thursday.

 - We were discussing grapefruit at dinner last night (yes, our conversations represent the pinnacle of human intellectual endeavor) and everyone shared their family's peculiarities when it comes to eating that fruit.
 Some opted for salt; others, sugar.
 My family fell into the latter category, although I don't recall that we ate a lot of grapefruit when I was a child.
 But I remarked that we probably went the sugar route because Ruby Red grapefruit probably hadn't been invented at that time, and so the grapefruit we ate was overly tart.
 Well, I was wrong about that; according to Wikipedia, the Ruby Red was patented in 1929, and despite what you think, I'm not that old.
 But I do wonder whether any Ruby Reds ever found their way to Evans Grocery in Fort Stockton in the late '50s/early '60s.

-- Let's talk bicycles for a bit, shall we?
+- And, finally, let's talk bicycles for a bit, shall we?
 Below is a photo of what is by far the coolest recumbent I've seen in a while.
 It's manufactured by an Argentinian company called Hi-Bent and while its website doesn't have an English language option, it's easy enough to determine that the bike has an aluminum frame, front and rear disc brakes, and a unique front mono-fork.
 Cannondale has for years spec'd its Lefty mono-fork on its high-end mountain bikes, but I can't recall seeing this on a recumbent.

 The other thing that caught my eye is the unusual construction of the rear frame (go to the Gallery and scroll across to bring up the rear detail).
 It appears that there's no wheel dropouts; the rear axle skewer must be completely removed in order remove the wheel.
 This seems excessively complex and I don't understand the benefits, but it's certainly a different look.